A Bonito Weekend

 SUNDAY | 7:33PM – A Taste of Country

 On our way back from Burao das Araras, I noticed a large crowd gathering in an open field so I asked the driver to drop me off there.
+Click and find the best private swim lessons san diego.
 Turns out, I had stumbled upon Clubes de Laço, or rodeo, and stuck around to watch the cowboys wrangle bulls and square dance to live music.
 I was already sold at the snorkeling outing, but this bit of local culture really put it over the top for me.
 Bonito absolutely lives up to its name and the people were right, I loved it!